top of page

 South Hill

 The Pipeline Trail is a crucial trail in our regional network.
-It stretches from Tacoma into Pierce County and helps link our urban core with rural areas.
+It stretches from Tacoma into unincorporated Pierce County and helps link our urban core with rural areas.
 Tacoma's segment connects the downtown through the Eastside neighborhood to the city limits.
 In 2025, Pierce County opened its first phase in the Summit-Waller area to Orangegate Park.
 ForeverGreen Trails was a crucial partner in that project's development.

 Multi-phase graphic.png